Evolution of cooperation in networks with well-connected cooperators: Model

 \subsection{Correlations between cooperative strategy and social connectedness}

-We use three levels of correlation between cooperative strategy and social connectedness (degree), which we create by using different methods for how strategies (\textit{cooperate} and \textit{defect}) are assigned to nodes in the beginning of the simulations (described below; see Section \ref{modeldetails} for formal descriptions).
-In all cases, the cooperator strategy is assigned to half of the nodes.
+We use three levels of correlation between cooperative strategy and social connectedness (degree), which we create by using different methods for how strategies (\textit{cooperate} and \textit{defect}) are assigned to nodes in the beginning of the simulations.
+Denoting the total number of nodes by $N$ and the number of cooperators by $N_c$, the fraction of cooperators in the population is $r = N_c/N$.
+The initial fraction of cooperators is $r_{in}$, and we take $r_{in} = 1/2$.
+To create the three levels of strategy-degree correlations, We use the following strategy assignment procedures:

 \begin{itemize}